Welcome to Children’s Sunshine Chiropractic

 Chiropractic does not cure any specific condition.
 What it does do is remove tiny misalignments in the spine (known as chiropractic subluxations) causing nerve interference .
 Without nerve interference the body is more likely to function at it’s optimum genetic potential.
 Having a chiropractic subluxation is like driving your car with the hand brake on.
 Your car drives but not very well.
 This is why numerous different conditions

-why a baby would ever need chiropractic care at such a early age?
+Why a baby would ever need Chiropractic Care at such a early age you ask?

 The simple answer is due to the birth process.